awsdocs/amazon-sns-developer-guide/doc_source/sns-configure-dead-letter-queue.md

 ## To Configure a Dead\-Letter Queue for an Amazon SNS Subscription Using the AWS SDK for Java<a name="configure-dead-letter-queue-aws-java"></a>

+Before your begin this tutorial, make sure you complete the [prerequisites](#dead-letter-queue-prerequisites)\.

 1. Specify your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html) in the *AWS SDK for Java 2\.x Developer Guide*\.

 1. Write your code\.
 For more information, see [Using the SDK for Java 2\.x](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/basics.html)\.